bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 * [ ] Build the rest of the about page layout to match the design

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.

+Note: Please make sure you are using flexbox to layout your website.
+Floats, inline-block, tables, etc, should not be used for layout.

 ## Stretch Problems